cuboulder-MSD/digColl_digitalSheetMusic/README.md

 ### Type of Resource
 A term that specifies the characteristics and general type of content of the resource.
 Type terms used in this collection include: notated music
 ### Place Term
 Geographic location(s) relevant to the item.
-Some coverage terms used in the collection include: Chicago, Ill.; New York; Denver, Colo.
+Coverage terms are formatted from FAST and include: Chicago, Illinois--Chicago; New York (State); Colorado--Denver
 ### Publisher
 The name of the entity that published, printed, distributed, released, issued, or produced the resource.
 Publisher includes: Tolbert R. Ingram Music Co.
 ### Date Issued